Inference for Impulse Responses under Model Uncertainty: Fiscal Policy Shocks and Rank Uncertainty

 Confidence intervals of impulse responses following a contractionary tax-shock are displayed in Figures \ref{Uhlig} and \ref{Mertens}.
 Qualitatively, responses of GDP and its main aggregates are rather similar across both identification approaches and across all three inferential procedures: Output, consumption, and investment decrease significantly.
 The long-lived contraction in economic activity is accompanied by an equally lengthy decline in government spending, which hinders interpretation of the shocks as ``pure'' tax-shocks.
 Quantitatively, the implied response of output is much greater in the proxy VAR framework compared to the SVAR one.
 Intervals for peak multipliers include -6 for the former, and -3 for the latter.

 Similar to the responses due to a government spending shock, the FDBb intervals are not necessarily wider than the OLS intervals.
 However, when considering the impact on output, and in contrast to scenario investigated above, the two intervals do not intersect at times and the FDBb intervals imply a significantly smaller impact on economic activity.
 This holds for both the shocks of \citet{MountfordUhlig09} and \citet{MertensRavn12,MertensRavn14}.
 Reflecting potentially more conservative inference, the WIMP intervals are wider, often encompassing the OLS intervals.
 Yet the WIMP intervals indicate that OLS-based inference rather underrates the effect of the identified tax-shocks on almost all variables.
 Generally, tax-shocks estimated by the proxy VAR imply greater effects on economic activity than those identified through sign restrictions.
 Moreover, the comparison with the spending shocks, supports some results in the literature suggesting that tax-cuts may be more effective in stimulating the economy.

-Indeed, comparing peak multipliers displayed in Figure \ref{Multiplier} reveals that evidence suggesting that multipliers exceed unity is much stronger for tax-cut policies than for spending policies.
+Figure \ref{Multiplier} compares confidence intervals for peak multipliers.
+Indeed, evidence suggesting that multipliers exceeding unity is much stronger for tax-cut policies than for spending policies.
 Based on the results for Ramey's news shock, multipliers due to expansionary spending policies might even not be significant at all.

 The above results illustrate that ignoring uncertainty about the co-integration relations may lead to ambiguous quantification of statistical significance.
 Incorporating this uncertainty via the WIMP approach allows for a more confident interpretation of the results.